ABOUT THE ‘STANSBOROUGH GREY ‘

-Barry & Cheryl specialised in wool production rather than the traditional pelt production, and their aim was to develop a fibre suitable for worsted spinning into worsted fabric.
-The line of sheep has been kept pure, and there has been enough semen and embryos frozen to provide the wide gene pool essential for future research and development.
-During these years of experimenting and trialling, the brownish colour lent to the fleece –and subsequent fabric – by the brownish tips and guard hairs associated with the pelts of the original sheep, has been modified and removed.
-It took 12 years to create the special wool breed of what is now a unique flock of 1000 animals – the 'Stansborough Grey' sheep – now a unique registered breed in their own right and the only flock of it's kind in the world.
+Barry & Cheryl specialised in wool for textile production, rather than the traditional pelt production, and their aim was to develop a fibre suitable for worsted spinning into worsted fabric right here in New Zealand and use natural colours.
+The line of sheep has been kept pure, and is run as a “closed flock” there has been enough semen and embryos frozen to provide the wide gene pool essential for future research and development.
+During the last 25 years of experimenting and careful management, any brownish tips or guard hairs associated with the pelts of the original sheep brought in, has been bred out, It took 25 years to create the special wool breed of what is now a unique flock of some 1500 pure bred, lustrous blue grey fleece producing animals – the ‘Stansborough Grey’ sheep – now a unique registered breed in their own right and the only flock of it’s kind in the world.
+This is also the only fleece that was used in the creation the Lord of the Rings and Hobbit Trilogy Textiles.
+This is only the genuine article.

-Cheryl personally sorts every fleece into three shades of grey as the sheep are shorn, taking her inspiration from the environment.
-The wool of the sheep comes in dark grey, mid grey and silver grey, and within these pre-selected tones there is a whole greyscale spectrum which creates the marvellous, almost metallic sheen.
+Cheryl personally hand classes and sorts every fleece into three shades of grey as the sheep are shorn twice a year, taking her inspiration from the environment to create her unique designs at the mill.
+The wool of the sheep comes in dark grey, mid grey and silver light grey, and within these pre-selected tones there is a whole greyscale spectrum which creates the marvelous, almost metallic sheen.
 The yarn is better spun as fine worsted, and then it is combed to enhance the lustre.
-The demand for the fibre is such that Stansborough cannot supply generally, and are currently unable to sell any yarns.
-All their production is used in house.
+The demand for the fibre is such that Stansborough cannot supply generally, and are currently unable to sell any yarns to hand weavers or spinners.
+All their production is used in house currently.

-The fibre can be woven, knitted and felted, and all processes are used to produce the unique Stansborough designs.
+The fibre can be woven, knitted and felted, and all processes are used to produce the unique Stansborough designs and this is all scoured, spun created and finished in New Zealand.
 If woven, then the yarn is taken to the Stansborough weaving mill in Wellington.
 The looms at the mill weave their own strands of history.
 They date from the early 1890’s, and are the only six in commercial operation in the world.
 They are amongst the first mechanical looms ever designed.
 They add rather than detract from the general impression of intense individual involvement in production, as each loom can take up to two days to hand thread before weaving.

 This intensity of involvement in all parts of the process between farm and garment results in products that are utterly distinctive.
-Years were spent in the development of the undulating twill-derived weave, and the resulting fabric has a unique handmade and natural feel, quite different to other mass-produced commercial products.
-The fabric has beautiful draping qualities, enhanced by the careful- sometimes done by hand - finishing to emphasise the lustre, drape and handling.
+Years and huge investments were spent in the development of the unique fleece, yarns and weaves, and the resulting fabric has a unique handmade and natural feel, quite different to other mass-produced commercial products.
+The fabric has beautiful draping qualities, enhanced by the careful- hand finishing to emphasise the lustre, drape and handling of each individual piece.

-Throws, ties, scarves, wraps and jackets have been fashioned from the gleaming Stansborough fabric, as well as other knitted, felted and woven products, for discerning fashion, interiors and tourist markets.
-The Eldridge’s also work with individual designer stores around the world, developing and designing specific lines for them.
+Throws, blankets, ties, scarves, wraps , jackets and more have been fashioned from the gleaming Stansborough fabric, as well as other knitted, felted and woven products, for discerning fashion, interiors and tourist markets.
+The Eldridge’s also work with individual designer stores around the world, boutique hotels, movie costume designers, architects and interior designers, developing and designing specific lines for as exclusive bespoke collections from these durable and exquisite fibres.